Key takeaways

 How to keep weight off after Mounjaro

-Continuing to follow any lifestyle changes, such as diet or exercise plans, is the best way to keep weight off after you stop using Mounjaro.
+Continuing to follow any healthy lifestyle changes, such as diet or exercise plans, is the best way to keep weight off after you stop using Mounjaro.

-“I generally advise consuming a diet high in fiber, including fruits, vegetables, lean proteins, and whole grains; and limit intake of saturated fats, trans fats, sodium, and added sugars,” Dr. Mandal recommends.
-Moreover, keep portion sizes in mind.
-Because Mounjaro likely kept your appetite down, you’ll need to pay closer attention to this.
-Overeating can lead to weight gain and obesity, so closely manage your food intake.
-Dr. Mandal also recommends combining a healthy diet with moderate exercise three to four times per week.
+- Eat a healthy diet: “I generally advise consuming a diet high in fiber, including fruits, vegetables, lean proteins, and whole grains; and limit intake of saturated fats, trans fats, sodium, and added sugars,” Dr. Mandal recommends.

-If Mounjaro wasn’t the right medication for you—whether as a diabetes medication or weight loss drug—you may consider talking to your healthcare provider about other options.
+If Mounjaro wasn’t the right medication for you, whether as a diabetes medication or weight loss drug, you may consider talking to your healthcare provider about other options.
 Ozempic and Wegovy (semaglutide) are the popular alternatives to Mounjaro and Zepbound.
 They are also glucagon-like peptide-1 (GLP-1) receptor agonists, but Ozempic is only approved for diabetes treatment, while Wegovy is for weight management.